JeffHeck/SchoolDataProject/about.md

 permalink: /about/
 ---

-A school data analysis project by Jeff Heckathorn
+A school data analysis project by Jeff Heckathorn.
+Pertinent statistics on Washington State K-12 schools.